AvePoint/cloud-api/docs/elements/user-management/user_public_api/update-general-information.md

 ## Response

-If the request has been successfully processed, a 204 No Content response will be returned
+If the request has been successfully processed, a 204 No Content response will be returned.
+For more details on the HTTP status code, refer to [Http Status Code](../../Use-AvePoint-Graph-API.md#http-status-code).

 ## Request Sample